agwn1819/raspberryPI-Mail-Server/README.md

 # raspberry_pi_mail_Server
-# With this little script you can configure an email server
+# With this little script you can configure an email server on Raspi-PI from schratch!